Lodestone-Team/lodestone/README.md

 ## Have questions?

-Checkout our Q&A here for more info: https://github.com/Lodestone-Team/lodestone/wiki/FAQ
+Checkout our FAQ here for more info: https://github.com/Lodestone-Team/lodestone/wiki/FAQ

 You can also join our [Discord](https://discord.gg/PkHXRQXkf6) to ask questions and help for setting up Lodestone.

 <p align="right">(<a href="#top">back to top</a>)</p>